jplauri/homepage/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "D.Sc. in Mathematics and Computer Science" institution = "Tampere University of Technology" year = 2016
+  course = "D.Sc. in Math and Computer Science" institution = "Tampere University of Technology" year = 2016

 [[education.courses]]
-  course = "M.Sc. in Mathematics and Computer Science" institution = "Tampere University of Technology" year = 2014
+  course = "M.Sc. in Math and Computer Science" institution = "Tampere University of Technology" year = 2014

 [[education.courses]]
-  course = "B.Sc. in Mathematics and Computer Science" institution = "Tampere University of Technology" year = 2013
+  course = "B.Sc. in Math and Computer Science" institution = "Tampere University of Technology" year = 2013